-2.1 Foundation Training Year Overview
+1.1 Foundation Training Year Overview

-Pharmacists are registered professionals with the GPhC who must undertake a four-year master's in pharmacy (MPharm) qualification, followed by 52 weeks of foundation training in the workplace, successfully pass the GPhC common registration assessment and demonstrate all of the GPhC Initial Education and Training learning outcomes to be eligible to apply to register.
-From the 2025-26 training year the demonstration of GPhC learning outcomes related to registration as a prescriber will be included in the FTY.
+Pharmacists registered with the GPhC must complete a four-year Masters in Pharmacy (MPharm) qualification, followed by 52 weeks of foundation training in the workplace.
+They must also pass the GPhC common registration assessment and demonstrate all GPhC Initial Education and Training learning outcomes to be eligible for registration.

-Individuals who are registered pharmacists outside of the European Economic Area are required to undertake a one-year Overseas Pharmacists' Assessment Programme (OSPAP) qualification followed by 52 weeks of foundation training in the workplace and pass the GPhC common registration assessment to register as a pharmacist in the U.K.

-OSPAP graduates will not be eligible to qualify as independent prescribers on registration and will be required to demonstrate competence against the interim set of GPhC learning outcomes.
+Individuals who are registered pharmacists outside of the European Economic Area are required to undertake a one-year Overseas Pharmacists' Assessment Programme (OSPAP) qualification followed by 52 weeks of foundation training in the workplace and pass the GPhC common registration assessment to register as a pharmacist in the U.K. OSPAP graduates will not be eligible to qualify as independent prescribers on registration and will be required to demonstrate competence against the interim set of GPhC learning outcomes.